Take action to stop rape

 What progress has been made?

-This sexual assault awareness month, we are taking a look at what has been done in a year–and what hasn’t been done.
+Take a look at what has been done in a year–and what hasn’t been done.

 The NYPD has made moves to increase the number of detectives in the adult squads of the Special Victims Division (SVD), but it has not met with the level of staffing recommended in the report.
 Furthermore, it has not made any commitment to ensure that greater numbers of investigators within the division have more years of experience.
 This is concerning, because the number of reports of sexual assault have been increasing.
 The NYPD has ended the practice of not referring all rapes – both acquaintance and stranger rapes – to the Special Victims Division.
 This is important.
 But it also will require more resources to handle the additional cases – not less.